 Help Your Preschooler Succeed In School

-According to United Ways Success By Six Program, parents are a child’s first and most important teachers, and future academic success begins at home.
-By actively participating in their child’s early education, parents can increase their child’s performance, growth, and reading and writing skills.
-Below is a link to monthly activities to help your child on the road to success.
+According to United Way’s Success By Six Program, parents are a child’s first and most important teachers, and future academic success begins at home.
+Click here for monthly activities from United Way.

 We’re just a click away!